hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 $ rsync -av -e ssh testfile username@transfer.rc.hms.harvard.edu:~/large_files/
 ```

 > Please do not use O2’s login nodes for transferring large datasets (like fastq files) between your computer and O2 with `rsync` or `scp`.
-Instead, use the transfer nodes `ssh eCommons@transfer.rc.hms.harvard.edu.
+Instead, use the transfer nodes `ssh eCommons@transfer.rc.hms.harvard.edu`.

 ## Symbolic Links or "sym links" <a name="symlink"></a>